 The QBS program seeks to train highly qualified students in bioinformatics, biostatistics & health data science, and epidemiology for careers in academia and industry.
 Students can apply to either the interdisciplinary PhD program or the Masters program with a concentration in Health Data Science.
-Our philosophy is that the modern biomedical researcher must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.
+Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.